distance Matrix

 -

-requests walking directions or distance via pedestrian paths & sidewalks (where available). -
+walkingrequests walking directions or distance via pedestrian paths & sidewalks (where available).

-requests bicycling directions or distance via bicycle paths & preferred streets (where available). -
+bicyclingrequests bicycling directions or distance via bicycle paths & preferred streets (where available).

-requests directions or distance via public transit routes (where available).
-If you set the mode to transit, you can optionally specify either adeparture_time
+transitrequests directions or distance via public transit routes (where available).
+If you set the mode to transit, you can optionally specify either adeparture_timeor anarrival_time.
+If neither time is specified, thedeparture_timedefaults to now (that is, the departure time defaults to the current time).
+You can also optionally include atransit_modeand/or atransit_routing_preference.

 <div class="note">Note: Both walking and bicycling directions may sometimes not include clear pedestrian or bicycling paths, so these directions will return warnings in the returned result which you must display to the user.</div>